Legal Framework for Investments between The UK and Colombia05/05/2017

-- In services and consultancy companies like Compass, baker Tilly, price waterhouse coopers, Steer Davies Gleave.
+- In services and consultancy, companies like Compass, baker Tilly, Price Waterhouse Coopers and Steer Davies Gleave.
 It is also important to mention that Ernst & young has developed in Colombia one of its best markets in South America.

 Colombia and the UK have a fair and transparent legal framework for the promotion of investment that includes minimum standards recognized by international law.
 Colombia and UK have signed two treaties:

 - A bilateral investment treaty (BIT) intended to create and maintain favorable conditions for the investments of investors of one Contracting Party in the territory of the other Contracting Party.

 The BIT is an article that compensates British investors in case their investment is lost to acts related to war, which means that one of the biggest fears in the investing process with Colombia is covered by an international agreement.